garyzhubc/STAT406-2017/Lecture3/README.md

 dat <- read.table('fallacy.dat', header=TRUE, sep=',')
 ```

 This is the same data used in class.
-In this example we know what is the "true" model, and thus we also know what is the "optimal" predictor we should train using this data.

-However, we now decide to build a good linear model using forward stepwise (AIC-based):
+In this example we know what the "true" model is, and thus we also know what the "optimal" predictor is.
+However, let us ignore this knowledge, and build a linear model instead.
+Given how many variables are available, we use forward stepwise (AIC-based) to select a good subset of them to include in our linear model:

 ``` r
 library(MASS)